 - When the exact comparison between the data groups is not very important.

-- In situations where the dataset has hierarchical order.
+- In situations where the dataset has a hierarchical order.

 - The audience of the chart doesn’t have any color sensitivity problems.

-I hope that you were able to apply the methods that I showed in this tutorial on how to create a treemap with multiple levels in excel.
+I hope that you were able to apply the methods that I showed in this tutorial on how to create a treemap with multiple levels in Excel.
 As you can see, it involves quite a few steps to achieve this.
 So carefully follow these while applying them to your own dataset.
 If you get stuck in any of the steps, I recommend going through them a few times to clear up any confusion.
-Lastly, to learn more excel techniques, follow our ExcelDemy website.
 If you have any queries, please let me know in the comments.